netfoundry/minimal-mistakes/docs/_includes/authentication.md

 This is aimed at NetFoundry customers and [trial users](https://nfconsole.io/signup) who will use the API directly to augment and automate their use of the NF Console.

-RapidAPI subscribers will use their RapidAPI token with the RapidAPI code samples instead of an Auth0 credential.
-{: .notice--warning}

 ## Overview

 All authenticated operations require an HTTP header like